SAMP For Dummies

 When we say ‘GPS’ we’re already inviting howls of ‘over-simplification’.
 The FAA has a galaxy of acronyms to describe the technologies they use (like ‘Performance Based Navigation‘, aka ‘PBN’) and not one of them includes ‘GPS’.
 But at bottom, the whole system works a lot like GPS for your car so that’s what we’re sticking with.
 One term you may have heard is NextGen which is an umbrella for a slew of programs designed to optimize navigation–often to the detriment of surrounding communities.
 That discussion is far beyond the scope of this essay but you can read more about it in NextGen For Dummies.

 Today’s aircraft are guided by GPS, not RADAR.
 Yes, just like your car’s navigation system.
 And the reason that matters is because RADAR is a very imprecise technology.
 Using RADAR, it was necessary to keep planes separated by several minutes (for this discussion it’s better to think of distance in terms of ‘time’ rather than miles.)
 You’ve probably noticed that aircraft take off and land much more frequently now and that’s because the increased accuracy using GPS allows flights to be spaced much closer.
 How much closer?
 Well, planes now the distances between airplanes can be measured in seconds.
-Plus, with GPS you can safely take off and land on two parallel runways–which was never allowed with RADAR.
+And with GPS you can safely take off and land on two parallel runways–which was never allowed with RADAR.

 The shift from RADAR to GPS has allowed for such a large increase in capacity that Sea-Tac Airport airspace can continue to accommodate the expected increases in operations well into the 2040’s without building another runway!